EPNW/opus_dart/README.md

   }
 }
 ```

+On the web, `lib` is a [web_ffi DynamicLibrary](https://pub.dev/documentation/web_ffi/latest/web_ffi/DynamicLibrary-class.html) instance.
+You can also dynamically load it, but you have to inject some JavaScript into your page first.
+A detailed walkthrough can be found in [web_ffi's example](https://github.com/EPNW/web_ffi/blob/master/example/README.md).
+Note: If you use the dart fiendly API with `web_ffi`, all `Opaque` types are registered automatically.
+If you use the bindings with `web_ffi`, you have to register them manually!

+Also, it might be interesting to study the [example](https://github.com/EPNW/opus_dart/tree/master/example), what makes use of conditional imports and initalization.

-This package does not contain any binaries, and even if libopus is open source, no source files are included in this package either,
+**Attention:** This package does not contain any binaries, and even if libopus is open source, no source files are included in this package either,
-since there is [no native build system for the dart:vm](https://github.com/dart-lang/sdk/issues/36712) at the moment.
+since there is [no native build system for dart:ffi](https://github.com/dart-lang/sdk/issues/36712) at the moment.
+There is also no build system for WebAssembly integrated in dart at the moment.
-It's up to you to get them and to distribute them with your application.
+It's up to you to get binaries and to distribute them with your application.
 Keep in mind that you need a dynamic library for all operating systems and architectures you want to support.
 Whether you use prebuild binaries or compile libopus from [source](https://github.com/xiph/opus/) yourself, the version you use should match this packages wrapped version (see above).
-An example to build Opus can be found in the Dockerfile on this packages GitHub page.
+An example to build Opus can be found in the [Dockerfile on this packages GitHub page](https://github.com/EPNW/opus_dart/blob/master/Dockerfile).
+An example to build it for the web can be found in [web_ffi's example](https://github.com/EPNW/web_ffi/blob/master/example/README.md).

 <a name="init_flutter"></a>
 ### Flutter
-If you are using Flutter, you can use [opus_flutter](https://pub.dev/packages/opus_flutter) to easily obtain a `DynamicLibrary` of libopus:
+If you are using Flutter, you can use [opus_flutter](https://pub.dev/packages/opus_flutter) to easily obtain a `DynamicLibrary` of libopus, for both, `dart:ffi` and web platforms:
 ```dart
 import 'package:opus_dart/opus_dart.dart';
 import 'package:opus_flutter/opus_flutter.dart' as opus_flutter;